deep-learning-indaba/Baobab/webapp/README.md

 ## Adding Code
 Add a new folder for each component/container/page.
-Make the name of the folder, the name of what the item you are building.
+Name the folder according to the item/feature you are building.
 Do not include the item type in the name.
 Example: `Home` **not** `HomePage`.

 In each item folder, create a `[item].js`, `[item].css` and `__tests__/[item].test.js`.